 About Wow Vision Therapy

-Through optometric vision therapy, Wow Vision Therapy treats binocular vision deficiencies with a personalized approach.
+At Wow Vision Therapy, we treat binocular vision deficiencies with a personalized approach.
 With this approach, each session is one-on-one (therapist-to-patient), conducted under doctor supervision.
-During treatment, our doctors and therapists apply state-of-the-art technology and procedures, making treatment fun and effective.
+During treatment, our doctors and therapists apply state-of-the-art technology and procedures, making treatment fun and productive.
 Our advanced approach incorporates coordinated movement, balance, auditory processing and cognitive abilities.
 This methodology allows our patients to develop their vision abilities and improve daily living in the classroom, the workplace, and in sports.

 Dr. Dan L. Fortenbacher, O.D., FCOVD, founded Wow Vision Therapy in 2000.
 His passion for developmental vision and rehabilitative vision therapy began early in his education after working with children who struggled with reading and learning.
 After graduating from The Michigan College of Optometry at Ferris State University in 1979, Dr. Fortenbacher continued research of developmental vision in post-graduate studies.
 He became a Board Certified Fellow in Developmental Vision and Vision Therapy (FCOVD) in 1987 by the College of Optometrists in Vision Development (COVD).
 He has served in numerous leadership positions within the profession, including president of COVD.
 Dr. Fortenbacher has developed numerous models of innovation in the delivery of developmental, binocular and neuro-optometric vision rehabilitative care.